samforwill/nlp-campaign-messaging/README.md

 ## Selecting the Candidates

 **SYNOPSIS:** I determined which candidates to focus on through comparing their 2022 electoral margins with their district's Partisan Voter Index scores (PVI).
-I ultimately landed on Marie Glusenkamp Pérez in WA-03, and Chris Deluzio in PA-17.
+I ultimately landed on Marie gluesenkamp Pérez in WA-03, and Chris Deluzio in PA-17.
 Below documents the step-by-step process of determining the candidates of focus<br />

 <details>
 <summary><b><big>Expand for Detailed Walk-Through Below</big></b></summary>